-The research program consists of seven research themes which can be explored through the adjacent menu.
+The research program consists of four research themes which can be explored through the adjacent menu.
 The program strikes a balance between issues of special concern to Canada—such as the retention of migrants in second- and third-tier cities, and the transition from temporary to permanent status—and those of more global relevance—through comparative research, such as the determinants and drivers of mixed migration internationally, migratory flows between other worlds regions such China, South Asia, the Middle East and Africa, and the governance of cultural and religious diversity across the world.

 The CERC research team brings together a diversity of backgrounds and disciplinary perspectives, including sociology, political science, geography, economics, gender studies, urban studies, social work, discourse analysis, social anthropology and computer information studies.
-Check out our team profiles and interests here.
+Visit our team profiles and interests here.

 Eight overarching objectives of the research program: